Is your BMW seat belt malfunctioning? Learn how to fix the problem by following the procedures below.

 - Seat Belt Tensioner: A tensioner within the seat belt buckle might have been activated.
 Although this happens during a collision, which is something that is unlikely to go unnoticed, there are other possible causes.
 Damaged wiring can cause a short-circuit situation and intended tensioner activation.
 A similar scenario is possible during the installation of seats.
-If the tensioner is activated, the seat belt error will constantly be present.
+The seat belt error will constantly be present if the tensioner is activated.
 You can test the tensioner with a voltmeter, checking the resistance, which should be zero.
 The activated tensioner cannot be repaired and needs to be replaced.

 - Damaged Connection: Another likely cause is a damaged connector or broken wiring.
 The belt buckle has several wires, which go into a connector underneath the seat.
 Sometimes a foreign object, such as a bottle, can get stuck under the seat.
 This can damage the connector or wiring, especially when the seat goes back and forth.